projekt-wolkenschloss/wolkenschloss/testing/README.md

 # Testing

-The testing directories aim is to provide ways to test the Wolkenschloss.
+The testing directory's aim is to provide ways to test the Wolkenschloss.

 ## Preparing a test environment